Social Justice Research Academy

 Morning Lectures and Discussions - Attend classes with Penn faculty from several disciplines, including urban/global studies, philosophy, race and gender, economics and community development, politics, law and policy, history, sociology, environment, and public health.

 Afternoon Workshops and Site Visits - Participate in activities with special guest speakers and/or visit historical sites and collections, local museums, places of worship, community groups, cooperatives, socially responsible businesses, labor unions, political advocacy organizations, environmental projects, urban farms, research institutes, and philanthropies.

 The promise of – and the struggle for – freedom is one of the enduring narratives of human society.
 The faculty will call upon knowledge and experience from many sources:

 - recent and contemporary struggles – Arab Spring, Occupy, Ferguson, global warming, food justice, education reform, affordable housing, elder rights, disability rights, immigration, interfaith, multiculturalism, and ongoing human rights and indigenous peoples' campaigns across the globe

 This academy has been designed for students who are interested in:

 - thinking deeply about society, economy, politics, philosophy, religion, and environment

-- developing skills for leadership and organizational development
+- developing skills for leadership, movement building, and organizational development

-- completing projects related to freedom, justice, equality, sustainability, peace, and fairness
+- conceptualizing projects related to freedom, justice, equality, sustainability, peace, and fairness

 Are you a School District of Philadelphia public or charter high school student?
 If so, learn how you could attend this program free of charge through our Penn Summer Scholars Program.